onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 ---
-title: "DRAFT -- Mind the gap — 50 years of shortening feedback loops"
+title: "Mind the gap — 50 years of shortening feedback loops"
 date: 2023-06-12
 permalink: /draftMindTheGap
 tags:
   - batbern
 ---

-*This article is based on an [invited talk](/talks/2023-06-09-MindTheGap-BATbern50) held at the [50th anniversary Berner Architekten Treffen (BAT)](https://www.berner-architekten-treffen.ch/event/50) (Paul-Klee Center, Bern, June 9, 2023).*
+*This blog post is based on an [invited talk](/talks/2023-06-09-MindTheGap-BATbern50) held at the [50th anniversary Berner Architekten Treffen (BAT)](https://www.berner-architekten-treffen.ch/event/50) (Paul-Klee Center, Bern, June 9, 2023).*

 *Caveat: This is a DRAFT — the final version will be posted at a different URL.*